Women Who Inspire Us: Meet Ashley Lamothe

 From coast to coast, these women are entrepreneurs, leaders and so much more.

-At age 26, Ashley Derby became one of the youngest franchise owners in Chick-fil-A history.
+At age 26, Ashley Lamothe became one of the youngest franchise owners in Chick-fil-A history.

 “I’d never considered it.
-Sometimes you just need someone to help you see your potential,” says Derby.
+Sometimes you just need someone to help you see your potential,” says Lamothe.

 She changed her major to economics to pursue owning her own Chick-fil-A restaurant – a dream she achieved in 2011, only five years after graduating from college.
-Perhaps it’s only fitting that Derby is the owner of the Chick-fil-A restaurant across the street from the University of Southern California.
-Derby says her passion is to help her team grow.
+Perhaps it’s only fitting that Lamothe is the owner of the Chick-fil-A restaurant across the street from the University of Southern California.
+Lamothe says her passion is to help her team grow.

 “It’s humbling to be honored.
-But I feel like I’m just getting started,” says Derby.
+But I feel like I’m just getting started,” says Lamothe.